-= Thursday lab [finish all reading assignments and homework exercises before lab class meets]
+= Thursday lab [finish all reading assignments and homework [H] exercises before lab class meets]

-R = reading, web, or video assignment

-CH = Workbook chapter

-LS (in module) = Lecture Summary
+R = reading, web, or video assignment CH = Workbook chapter LS (in module) = Lecture Summary

-Ex = Workbook problem

-due = collected at start of class (or assignment due on Canvas)
+Ex = Workbook problem (Homework: H or In-class: I) due = collected at start of class (or assignment due on Canvas)

 NOTE: Assignments here are tentative and subject to change.
-Use the Module tool on Canvas for the most complete and up-to-date assignments, including lecture summaries.
+Consult the Module on Canvas for the most complete and up-to-date assignments, including lecture summaries.